 Since 2015 she also teaches the Dragon Retreat: a 7 day retreat in nature developed around the alchemy of suffering through dance and art in its broadest sense.
 The Dragon Retreat is a preparation for the Cycle of the Dragon, which joins the Danza Duende principles with the skillful tools of Choreosophy (more here).
 Choreosophy is an artistic path developed by dancer Michel Raji, a quest in which the act of dancing becomes a path of knowledge.
 The dancer becomes his/her own laboratory, plunging deeply into the time of the body through the rhythm of the breath, the conscious precision of which opens internal and external spaces, micro and macro cosmic ones.
 This journey is one of opening ourselves to ‘listening’ to ourselves, so that we become that which we already are and thus manifesting, spontaneously, the symbolic dimension of our human nature.

 Producer of the II International Festival of Danza Duende in 2013 in Serpa, Luso-Spanish Mónica frequently collaborates in Danza Duende & Choreosophy meetings and retreats as a translator and an interpreter as well, other of her professional activities, having recently translated a work on The Art and Science of Alchemy.

-Mónica considers art as a privileged vehicle for a more humanised and realised society.
-In the simplicity of a gesture, one returns to the primordial word: sound and rhythm rediscovered and renewed in each inspiration and expiration, in each in-pulse and ex-pulse, in each impulse, movement ... the soul dances in an eternal process of transformation, weaving an artistic path that reveals all the intelligence of the basically good intrinsic potential of the human being.
+Art may lead us to a more humanised and realised society.
+In the simplicity of a gesture, one returns to the primordial word: sound and rhythm rediscovered and renewed in each inhale and exhale, in each in-pulse and ex-pulse, in each halt and each movement ... the soul dances in an eternal process of transformation, weaving an artistic path that reveals all the intelligence of the basically good intrinsic potential of the human being.